2026 Jan-Feb GRCA/Clear Creek

 Changes from last time

 Don't carry stuff I didn't use last time: the 6 oz Zojirushi is out, never used it.
 I carried a 13 oz umbrella because my wife borrowed my 4.5 oz Montbell, don't let that happen again.
-I may still carry an umbrella for precipitation but I guess I should check the forecast first?
+I may still carry an umbrella for precipitation but I will check the forecast first.
 I also didn't use any decaf coffee, which I drink huge amounts of daily in real life.
 I imagine myself having to hunker down and ride out some weather, maybe bring a single tiny packet or none at all... barely read my e-book but it doesn't weigh anything.

 Don't carry stuff I don't need below the rim: The biggest change is to 2-bag it.
-I'll bring a cheap, light duffel and check food + airtag + stakes for the flight, then use the duffel to stash items I don't need below the rim before I descend, hopefully at a lodge, then pick them back up at the end of the trip.
+Instead of mailing myself a box of food to GCV I'll bring a cheap, light duffel and check food + airtag + stakes for the flight, then use the duffel to stash items I don't need below the rim before I descend, then pick them back up at the end of the trip.
 This'll let me avoid carrying ~2 lbs I don't need and have a TPW ~3 lbs lighter than last time.
-Interestingly this means I don't have to wait for USPS to open in the morning so I can start earlier if I want -- though I'll use that time to transfer stuff between the 2 bags.
+This will keep my TPW below 20 lbs with a brief exception of the end of day 1 between CBG and Sumner Wash.

 Increase caloric density: my TJ's ramen and hot cocoa are nice but are 115 cal/oz and 83 cal/oz respectively, which is too low.
-Replace with higher-calorie options such as coconut crunchy clusters, dark chocolate, oven-baked cheese (delicious!) and a different ramen/pb setup. ~~The last low-calorie item left are my beef sticks which I haven't found a good replacement for... ~~hmm, oven-baked cheese is actually a possibility, it is high-cal, high-protein and high-fat.
-I'm not sure if it's a gastronomically enjoyable replacement for beef sticks but I guess there's only one way to find out...
+Replace with higher-calorie options such as coconut crunchy clusters, dark chocolate, oven-baked cheese (delicious!) and a different ramen/pb setup.
+Replace low-calorie beef sticks with TJ's oven-baked cheese -- high-cal, high-protein and high-fat...

 More calories: Last time my 5 lbs / 10,400 calories (130 cal/oz) food worked out almost perfect for 4 days but was too light on day 5.
 The only thing left at the end was my decaf coffee which I didn't use at all.
 On day 5 a group of 3 locals I hiked and camped with gave me a few extra snacks on their way out that allowed me to take a few more hours exiting the canyon to do an out-and-back to the Tipoff.
 I think I'll bring a bit more food...
 Currently at 5.48 lb / 13,637 calories (155 cal/oz).